 ENVIRONMENTAL STATEMENT – LEED ACCREDITATION

-Together with the engaged interest of their clients and contractors, SPG is unwavering in their commitment to high standards of environmental consciousness.
+Together with the engaged interest of our clients and contractors, SPG is unwavering in our commitment to high standards of environmental consciousness.
 The company maintains affiliations with a variety of socially and environmentally responsible organizations, and Eric Gartner maintains LEED accreditation, reflecting our commitment to energy-efficient and environmentally sensitive design.